ek-nz/pracwo/_posts/2018-02-16-5-11-wyldcat-pants.md

 And everything about the fabric is true.
 The best way I can describe it is like old-school moleskin pants.
 Really soft and flexible but in no way thin.
 When I first took them out of the packaging I was immediatly struck by all the stitching.
 Tripple rows along the hand pockets.

 I'll edit this post if anything changes after a wash and some more wearing, but chances are you'll be reading about my next pair instead.

+UPDATE: March.
+I noticed a bit of stitching starting to give way on the inner thigh just after writing this.
+At the end of March I'm still waiting for customer services to get back to me.
+I still want to buy another pair, but I feel like I should wait for the verdict on this first.
+In the mean time, I put a couple of hand stitches in to stop any more undoing.